Log in

 Structure and Support

-John, a 28-year-old construction worker, presented to the emergency department with complaints of severe pain, swelling, and limited movement in his right hand.
+John, a 28-year-old construction worker, presented to the emergency department with complaints of severe pain, swelling, and limited movement in his right palm near his figures.
 He reported that while working on a construction site earlier that day, he accidentally struck a metal beam with his fist.
 The impact was direct and forceful, and he immediately felt pain in his hand, particularly around the proximal knuckles.
 He attempted to continue working but noticed worsening pain and swelling over the next few hours.
 There were no open wounds or visible deformities at the time of presentation.

 Diagnose the following patient: